denten-books/plain-text/main.md

 ![Universal Turing machine as an idea.
 "Nick Gardner's WireWorld multiplier, via a Turing machine."](images/turing-idea.png)

-By the end of the 19th century a number of lesser mechanisms anticipate the functional elements of Turing's device.
+By the end of the 19th century a number of lesser mechanisms anticipate the functional elements of Turing's mechanism.
 By 1930s, these inventions not only anticipate the modern computer, but are brought to mass market in wide-spread manufacture of computing scales, dial recorders, electric tabulating machines, and computing typewriters made by companies like Underwood Computing Machine,